Robotica-UNAL-G3-A/robotics-lab4/README.md

 usbipd wsl attach --busid=<BUSID>
 ```
 ## Direct Kinematics

+To begin constructing the direct kinematics, we must first define the home position.
+To simplify the process, we align the robot in a straight position.

+Once the home position is defined, we proceed with the following steps:

+- Define an axis for each articulation.
+- Construct perpendicular lines that are shared by each pair of articulations.
+- Define a z-axis for each axis.
+- Define an x-axis along the perpendicular lines, following the DH-hypothesis.

+The resulting schematics:

 ![capture robotStudio signal creation](/media/DK.png)

+Using the axis systems, we create the DH-table.

 ![capture robotStudio signal creation](/media/Ta.png)

 ## Positions

 ![capture robotStudio signal creation](/media/P1.png)
 ![capture robotStudio signal creation](/media/P2.png)
 ![capture robotStudio signal creation](/media/P3.png)
 ![capture robotStudio signal creation](/media/P4.png)
 ![capture robotStudio signal creation](/media/P5.png)

 ## Conclusions